AFRICAN SHIELDS

 Shields

-We also have some shields from Oceania.
+We also had some shields from Oceania.

 OCEANIC